hypermania/Cosmic-Fields-Lite/README.md

 # lite-cosmic-sim

 **lite-cosmic-sim** is a lightweight and modular framework for performing field simulations in cosmology.
-This framework was used for studying free-streaming of wave dark matter; see [arXiv:XXXX.XXXX](https://arxiv.org) for the study.
+This framework was used for studying free-streaming of wave dark matter; see [arXiv:XXXX.XXXX](https://arxiv.org) for the study and these [youtube videos](https://www.youtube.com/playlist?list=PLecJrnvnk5c7Iaqi-Wq7xvqk1Msgxn5pk) for visualization.
 The codebase contains several field equations on both CPU and GPU (CUDA), offering choices for numerical methods and simulation outputs.

 ## Overview
 This codebase aims to be: